MonstersGoBoom/Godot-SimpleExport/README.md

 MeshInstance3D,rock_B,rock_B2,37,1,0,0,0,1,0,0,0,1,0,0,0
 ```

+NOTES:

-note ResourceID of -1 indicates there's no 3D model for this Node.
+ResourceID of -1 indicates there's no 3D model for this Node.

+all matrices are in local space.
+when rendering you need to reference the parent node worldMatrix and multiply the local and parent world together.